JackWorld99/File-Sharing-With-Password/README.md

 ## 🔐 Password Protect Your Files 📁
 A File Sharing tools build with Node Node Js, Express and MongoDB.
 The tools includes file sharing, password protected files and a download count tracker.
-Before you share a link password protect files by encrypt the password, just set a password for the file so the file can only open it with the password you set.
+Before you share a link password protect files by encrypt the password, just set a password for the file so the file can only open with the password you set.
 This tools supports PDF, Excel, Word Docs, ZIP, CSV, EXE or any other file format.

 ### 📢 Features Demo